 d.
 Investment Horizon

 Money Market Funds are suitable for very short-term to short-term investment horizons .i.e.
 3 months to 1 year.
-For medium-term horizons, you need to invest in dynamic bond funds.
+For medium-term horizons, you may invest in other debt funds like dynamic bond funds.

 e.
 Financial Goals